 This swimming hole is on private land and owned by the cafe next door.
 However visitors can enter and swim in this beautiful (croc-free) swimming hole for a small gold-coin donation.

 4. Check Out Emmagen Creek

-While you’re searching for things to do in Cape Tribulation, you might be interested in finding a quieter swimming hole away from the crowds.
+While you’re searching for fun things to do around Cape Tribulation, you might be interested in finding a quieter swimming hole away from the crowds.
 If so, look no further than Emmagen Creek.

 This freshwater swimming hole is located a little further north up Cape Tribulation Road.
 You’ll need to drive on unsealed roads for a short stretch.
 But, don’t worry, most 2WD’s should have no problem getting to the creek crossing, where you’ll find a cleared area to park your car and walk to the swimming hole.

 Yes, there are crocodile warning signs at Emmagen Creek near the road crossing.
 However, if you continue up a little further upstream, you’ll find another great, croc-free swimming hole complete with crystal-clear water and a rope swing.